ellenc0297/sep10-freedom-project/blog/entry02.md

 ## Context

 #### What did I found
-the info I have gathered regarding the software + hardware technologies that I found in my topic is
+The info I have gathered regarding the software + hardware technologies that I found in my topic is puzzle realted to either software and hardware